indiqusdocs/yntraa/docs/Administration/ServicesManagement/Working with Default Services/Configuring Services/Storage/ConfiguringObjectStorage.md

 ---
 # Configuring Object Storage

 In object storage, data is stored as discrete objects containing data, metadata, and a unique identifier.
-Apiculus delivers the service as an integration with **Cloudian HyperStore**.
+Yntraa delivers the service as an integration with **Cloudian HyperStore**.
 Admins can configure the Object storage from the **Services** section.
 To configure the **Object Storage** service, follow these steps:
 1. Go to **Default Services** in the primary navigation menu.
 2. Select **Object Storage** under the **Storage** section.
 3. Enable the switch at the top, to make this service available as part of the default services.
 This will enable all associated sections.